Earl Thelander — A Nation’s First

 Earl Leland Thelander was born May 9, 1927, in Arcadia, Nebraska, the son of Henry and Amanda (Gestrine) Thelander.
 He grew up in Polk, Neb., and graduated in Stromsburg, Neb., in 1944.
 After graduation, he went into the U.S. Coast Guard.
 After his discharge, he began farming and farmed for several years.

 On Feb.
-3, 1950, he married Berniece Obrist and to this union six children were born.
+3, 1950, he married Berniece Obrist and to this union, six children were born.
 They lived and farmed in the Osceola area until he began working for Mamco Manufacturing Company in Stromsburg.
 He later transferred to Honeggars Manufacturing Company in Onawa.
 After they closed, he went to work for Onawa Propane and in 1967, started his own business, Thelander’s Plumbing and Heating in Onawa.
 He was blessed to have his entire family involved in the business.

 On Dec.
 30, 1982, he married Hope Ewing in Onawa.
-They lived in Onawa, where he enjoyed doing yard work, gardening, watching the birds and squirrels on his back deck and his “coffee time.”
+They lived in Onawa, where he enjoyed doing yard work, gardening, watching the birds and squirrels on his back deck, and his “coffee time.”
 The couple owned and operated Thelander’s Softener Service and Thelander’s Rentals.
 They owned the Monona Hotel and the Park Hotel and many other rental properties over the years.

-Earl was a member of First Christian Church of Onawa and helped with Boy Scouts when his sons were younger.
+Earl was a member of the First Christian Church of Onawa and helped with Boy Scouts when his sons were younger.
 He enjoyed spending time with his family and was also loved by the entire community.
 He is greatly missed.

 Earl Thelander gravestoneEarl was laid to rest at the Onawa Cemetery in Monona County.